 You have several options to help you pay down debt.
 You can consolidate your credit card debt into one monthly payment at a lower interest rate.
 You can use the snowball effect, where you pay off the balance with the highest interest rate first and then apply that payment amount to the next highest interest rate balance until its paid off, and so on.
 Whatever you choose, create a plan and stick with it.

 Tips for women: Since women tend to pay more for accrued debt, it’s wise to eliminate those payments, especially high-interest “bad” credit card debts first.

 If you’re still on the job, it’s never too early to have this important conversation with your boss.
 If you succeed and get that much-earned raise, make the most of it by paying off debt or putting it toward your retirement accounts.

 Tips for women: There’s been a lot of talk about the “Negotiation Gap” between the sexes, where women are less inclined to ask for pay increases.
 That can be true, but research also shows women ask for raises as often as men; they just don’t receive them as often as men do.
 So, before you head into your boss’s office, learn how to negotiate a salary, like other female leaders.

 Rising healthcare costs are concerning for all, especially considering what Medicare doesn’t pay for.
 One in three seniors say that they would be unable to pay for an unplanned medical expense, even if it were as low as $500.
 Such hardships can be diminished by filling in coverage gaps with supplemental insurance plans.

-Tips for women: Because women face higher health-care costs by living longer than men, it’s even more important to not only choose the right Medicare Supplement insurance but also learn how additional supplemental insurance, such as Hospital Indemnity, First Diagnosis Cancer, and Short-Term Care insurance, can ease financial burdens.
+Tips for women: Because women face higher health-care costs by living longer than men, it’s even more important to not only choose the right Medicare Supplement insurance but also learn how additional supplemental insurance, such as Hospital Indemnity and First Diagnosis Cancer, can ease financial burdens.

 Estate planning = financial planning